Danilo Mesquita

-Danilo Mesquita Santos de Oliveira (born 26 February 1992), is a Brazilian actor and singer.
+Danilo Mesquita Santos de Oliveira (born 26 February 1992) is a Brazilian actor and singer.

 Career

 Before becoming an actor, he dedicated himself for seven years to football.
-At the age of 18, he tried modeling, but he became an actor at the Espaço Nu in 2012.
-After graduating in theater, in 2012 he performed in the play Paixão de Cristo.
-In 2014 in the play The Merchant of Venice.
+At the age of 17, he was discovered by an agent, who invited him to work as a model at a prestigious agency..
+Danilo decided to accept and give up his football career.
+A month later, he was advised by the agency to take acting classes, so he began doing theater at Nu Espaço in Rio de Janeiro.
+After graduating in 2012 he performed in the play Paixao de Cristo.
+In 2014 he did the play The Merchant of Venice.
 In 2015, he made his debut in soap operas, playing Máximo in I Love Paraisópolis.
-In 2016, it integrated in the list of the new season of the novel the Os Dez Mandamentos interpreting Tales.
-Still in 2016, he participated in two episodes of the 3% series of Netflix as Alexandre.
-In 2017 lived Nicolau, a young cancer victim in the novel Rock Story.
-Besides being an actor, Danilo is also a singer, since 2018 he and actor Ravel Andrade play and sing in the band Beraderos.
+In 2016, he was part of the new season of the novel Os Dez Mandamentos as Tales.
+In the same year he participated in two episodes of the Netlfix tv show 3% as Alexandre.
+In 2017 lived Nicolau, a young cancer victim in the soap opera Rock Story.
+Besides being an actor, Danilo is also a singer, In 2018 he and actor Ravel Andrade play and sing in the band Beraderos.

-In 2018, Valentim lived in the novel Segundo Sol.
-In 2019, he signed with Netflix and starred in the series Spectros, which is scheduled to debut in 2020.
+In 2018, he played Valentim in the soap opera Segundo Sol.
+In 2019, he signed with Netflix and starred in the series Spectros, which premiered in 2020.
 In 2019, his band Beraderos signed with A Nascimento Música, a label created by Milton Nascimento and his son Augusto, and began recording the group's first album.
-In 2020, he starred alongside Giovanna Lancellotti, the feature film Rich in Love, playing Teto, a rich young man and future heir to his father's successful tomato factory, who, when he meets Paula, a country girl, hopes to conquer her mind saying to have been raised by a poor family, lies will put you in serious trouble.
-The film is a romantic comedy starring Netflix.
+In 2020, he starred alongside Giovanna Lancellotti, in the feature film Rich in Love, playing Teto, a rich young man and future heir to his father's successful tomato factory.
+The film is a Netflix romantic comedy.